Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

   - Do people tend to perceive men or women more in “parts”?
 Women (Gervais, Vescio , Forster et al., 2012)
 - **Prosopagnosia:** failure to recognize particular people by the sight of their faces
     - After stroke, sheep rancher could not recognize people but could recognize sheep
+        - Someone would walk in the room and he wouldn't be able to tell if it was the wife/neighbor/robber/etc
     - Note: the eyes also play a special role in perception
         >![](/docs/cogsci-c100/perception/eyes.png)
-        >- 70-90% of famous portrait paintings sampled from the last five centuries have an eye at or within 5% of the painting’s exact centerline (Christopher W. Tyler)<br><br>
+        > 70-90% of famous portrait paintings sampled from the last five centuries have an eye at or within 5% of the painting’s exact centerline (Christopher W. Tyler)<br><br>
         > _Every man indicates in his eye the exact indication of his rank._  – Emerson

-## Modular processing
+## Modular Processing

 {{< columns >}}<!-- mathjax fix -->
 - Visual illusions suggest that the mind is at least in part modular (Jerry Fodor)